rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Final polynomial

-**In plain words:** the last tiny formula is sent openly instead of sealed.
+**In plain words:** The final polynomial is the last, tiny formula, which the prover sends openly instead of sealing it.

 **Precisely:** The last layer of the [commit phase](#commit-phase), sent as explicit coefficients rather than as a commitment.
 Its degree bound is $$d / 2^k$$ after $$k$$ folds, often a constant, and the verifier checks it directly.